MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-az-cli2.md

 # Get started with Azure CLI 2.0

-Azure CLI 2.0 allows you to manage and administer your Azure resources from the command line and to build automation scrits to do that.
-This article gets you started with using the Azure CLI.
+Azure CLI 2.0 allows you to manage and administer your Azure resources from the command line and build automation scripts.
+This article gets you started using the Azure CLI.

 1. [Install Azure CLI 2.0](install-az-cli2.md)
 on whatever platform you use.

-1. To verify the installation, run `az --version`.
+2. To verify the installation, run `az --version`.
 You should see the version number of Azure CLI and other dependent libraries installed on your computer.
 If you get an error instead, then there was a problem in installing the CLI - go to `troubleshooting the installation` page to fix that.

 Before you can start using the Azure CLI, you have to login to your Azure account and subscription from the command line.
 The easiest way to do that is by using the `az login` command.
-There are other ways to login as well - please see the details of the `az login` command in the ref section to learn about these.
+There are other ways to login as well --  see the details of the `az login` command in the ref section to learn about these.

-1. Run the login command.
+3. Run the login command.

     ```azurecli
     az login